- Loyola Law School (J.D., 2000), valedictorian, summa cum laude

 - Washington and Lee University (B.A., 1990), magna cum laude; Phi Beta Kappa

 Alan Heinrich is a partner in the Los Angeles office of Irell & Manella LLP, where he is a member of the firm’s litigation, intellectual property litigation and appellate groups.
-He currently serves on the firm's Executive Committee and as Chair of the Hiring Committee.
+He has previously served on the firm's Executive Committee and as Chair of the firm's Hiring Committee.

 Mr. Heinrich earned his J.D., summa cum laude, from Loyola Law School in 2000, where he was valedictorian of his class and chief articles editor of the Loyola of Los Angeles Law Review.
 In 2000–2001, he served as law clerk to the Honorable Diarmuid F. O'Scannlain, Circuit Judge for the United States Court of Appeals for the Ninth Circuit, in Portland, Oregon.
 Mr. Heinrich received a B.A., magna cum laude, from Washington and Lee University and a Ph.D. in Classics from the State University of New York at Buffalo.

-Mr. Heinrich is a member of UCLA's Adjunct Faculty, where he teaches an advanced patent law class.
-He has also taught Federal Courts at Loyola Law School.
+Mr. Heinrich is a member of UCLA's Adjunct Faculty, where he teaches an advanced patent law seminar.
+He has also taught Patent Law and Federal Courts at Loyola Law School.

 Nortel Networks Patent Acquisition

 Represented BlackBerry on intellectual property issues in connection with its $777 million investment in a consortium that acquired a substantial majority of the former Nortel Networks patent portfolio for $4.5 billion.
 The portfolio consisted of approximately 4,000 patent assets related to a broad array of networking, communications and internet technologies.
 The deal was one of the largest public sales of intellectual property assets in history and was the recipient of the 2012 International Financial Law Review M&A Deal of the Year Award.